 Comfrey also has mild astringent and drawing qualities, making it useful for alleviating cysts, toning a loss of texture/firmness on the skin and increasing movement of fluid within the joints.

 It is anti-inflammatory and analgesic and has been used externally as an ointment to assist in the healing of sprains and broken bones.

 It also shows effectiveness in treating atopic dermatitis, psoriasis and eczema.

 Care needs to be taken not to use comfrey too soon on wounds, as it may heal the top layers before the lower which could lead to infection.
 Comfrey root is also fairly high in pyrrolizidine alkaloids, which are a liver toxin.
 External use in small doses when the liver is healthy is considered safe.
-A high quality comfrey oil can be purchased at Mountain Rose Herbs.
-Or you can find ingredients to make your own there.

 Let’s Make It!

 Both the root and leaf are useful for making comfrey-infused oil.
 Comfrey leaf has an irritating and prickly texture.
 It can cause some contact dermatitis; however, it is a soothing agent when broken up!
 The root is very juicy, mucilaginous and high in allantoin.